 Claude Nielsen joined Coca-Cola Bottling Company United, Inc. in 1979 and held a variety of operational and managerial positions until 1991 when he was appointed Chief Executive Officer.
-Under his direction as CEO, Coca‑Cola UNITED became the second largest privately held Coca‑Cola bottler in North America, the third largest bottler of Coca‑Cola products in the U.S., and one of the largest privately held companies in Alabama.
+He assumed the additional role of Chairman in 2003.
+In 2016, he retired as CEO while continuing to serve as Chairman.

-A native of Evergreen, Alabama, Claude earned a BA in Economics from Sewanee: The University of the South in 1973 and received his Masters Degree in Business from The Colgate-Darden School of Business at The University of Virginia in 1975.
+A native of Evergreen, Alabama, Claude earned a BA in Economics from Sewanee: The University of the South in 1973 and received his master’s degree in Business from The Colgate-Darden School of Business at The University of Virginia in 1975.

 Claude has been extremely active in the business community, as well as serving in leadership positions within the Coca-Cola System and beverage industry.
 Some of these include serving as Chairman of both the American Beverage Association and The Coca-Cola Scholars Foundation.
 He also served on the Board of Governors of The Coca-Cola Bottlers’ Association.